Was für ein abgefahrener 29h-Trip nach Österreich.

 Longlisted for the European Championchips with Unee

-First worldcup placings
+First worldcup placings and wins

 6 Goldmedals at European Championships Jun/YR Individual & Team